KDE/digikam-doc/color_management/printer_profiles.rst

 **Perceptual** intent may or may not give the best results with soft-proof, depending on the respective gamuts of the image and printer/paper combination in question.
 Usualy, the **Colorimetric** intents give clearer, brighter colors, albeit at the cost of having to carefully re-edit the image to avoid clipping highlights and shadows. **Perceptual** is just an option, not by any means always *the best* option.

-**Perceptual** rendering intent is a safe choice because it prevents clipping of shadows and highlights, although possibly at the expense of desaturating all your colors.
+**Perceptual** rendering intent is a safe choice because it prevents clipping of shadows and highlights, although possibly at the expense of de-saturating all your colors.
 So if you don't want to bother doing any soft-proofing, choose the perceptual rendering intent (if you don't want to soft-proof, probably you should also stick with sRGB).

 .. figure:: images/cm_printer_soft_proofing.webp
     :alt: